Workspaces

 Custom Configuration

-Override defaults with grid.json for custom Docker images, extensions, and startup commands.
+Override defaults with a workspace config file for custom images, extensions, and startup commands.

 Syncing with IDE